Skip to main content

 Exclude Files

-List of additional filenames or glob patterns to skip.
+List of additional filenames or glob patterns to exclude from all Zenable integrations.
 This field accepts a list (array) of patterns and works like gitignore, including support for negation patterns.

 Supports: